The connectivity carcass of a vertex subset in a graph: both odd and even case: Connectivity carcass as an efficient data structure

-It follows from Lemma \ref{lem:skeleton-tree-queries} (tree data structure for ${\cal H}$) that we can determine in ${\cal O}(1)$ time whether $\pi(\omega)$ intersects with any edge of the minimal cut of ${\cal H}$.
+It follows from the tree data structure for ${\cal H}$, as stated in Lemma \ref{lem:skeleton-tree-queries}, that we can determine in ${\cal O}(1)$ time whether $\pi(\omega)$ shares an edge with any given minimal cut of ${\cal H}$.
 So we can state the following theorem. \begin{theorem} Let $(S_1,\overline{S_1})$ be a valid cut defined by any minimal cut in ${\mathcal H}$.
 Given the projection mapping $\pi$, it takes ${\cal O}(1)$ time to determine whether any unit $\omega\in {\cal F}$ belongs to the source or the sink, or appears as a non-terminal in the strip corresponding to $(S_1,\overline{S_1})$. \end{theorem}

 Once we know all the vertices of a strip, the strip can be built in $O(m)$ time using our algorithm stated in Lemma \ref{lem: G-from-Gu}.